techiesodiq/alx-frontend-javascript/README.md

 # alx-frontend-javascript
-This is A README FILE
+This is a read me file